The Essence of Paddy Adair

 Paddy was an extremely talented hockey player who was a natural goal scorer at every level he played.
 One of the pictures on display is a celebration of Paddy’s one hundredth goal in one season.
 It was in the Netherlands on a team called Hijs Hokij Den Haag in the Central European Hockey League.

-We will double back to the hockey story, but a bigger and more important story to tell is his battle with depression.
-We never know what the person we are talking with is dealing with, what burden is dragging them down and what baggage they are carrying.
+We will return to the hockey story, but a bigger, more important story is his battle with depression.
+We never know what the person we are talking with is dealing with, what burden is dragging them down, or what baggage they are carrying.
 Significant issues with depression have accompanied Paddy Adair’s journey for well over fifty years of his hockey career.
 These issues are now in the past due to proper diagnoses and medication.
 That wasn’t always the case.

 Now, at the young age of 85, Paddy is talking about the disorder more freely.
-Paddy claims that his acknowledgement of his illness and now speaking openly about it has been very therapeutic.
+Paddy claims that his acknowledgement of his illness and now speaking openly about it have been very therapeutic.

 Then and now, what an amazing journey between those two images!